 Although urban portions of the Puget Sound region historically violated the CO standard, CO levels have decreased significantly primarily due to emissions controls on car engines.
 EPA designated the Puget Sound region as a CO attainment area in 1996.
-Ecology has substantially reduced its CO monitoring network, and only the Beacon Hill site operated during 2013.
+Ecology has substantially reduced its CO monitoring network, and only the Beacon Hill site remains from the historical network.
+The near road site at 10th & Weller began operation in June 2014.

-The CO national ambient air quality standard is based on the 2nd highest 8-hour average.
-Figure 16 shows the 2nd highest 8-hour concentrations and the federal standard (9 ppm) for the Puget Sound region.
+The CO national ambient air quality standard is based on the 2nd highest 8-hour average using the procedures in the federal register.
+Figure 15 shows the 2nd highest 8-hour concentrations and the federal standard (9 ppm) for the Puget Sound region.
 There currently are no CO monitoring stations in Kitsap, Pierce, or Snohomish Counties.

-The maximum 8-hour concentration for CO in 2013 was 1.0 parts per million (ppm) and occurred on January 22 at the Seattle Beacon Hill site.
+The maximum 8-hour concentration for CO in 2015 was 1.8 parts per million (ppm) and occurred on January 9 at the 10th & Weller site.